Callidon/FedraPBJ/README.md

-# PeNeLoop - Parallelizing Federated SPARQL Queries in Presence of Replicated Fragments
+# PeNeLoop: Parallelizing Federated SPARQL Queries in Presence of Replicated Fragments

 Replicating data in Linked Data is able to improve data availability and performances of federated query engines.
 Existing replication-aware federated query engines mainly focused on source-selection and query decomposition in order to prune redundant sources and reduce intermediate results thanks to data-locality.